risk/r-pipeline/README.md

 - **🔄 Unified API**: Single API for both sync and async operations
 - **⚡ Performance**: Optimized for both sync and async workflows
 - **🎨 Clean Code**: No need to choose between different pipeline types
+- **🔍 Enhanced Debugging**: Built-in debugging with stage tracking and error details
+- **🏗️ Modular Architecture**: Clean separation of concerns with comprehensive testing

 ## Development